NZMSA/2017-Phase-1-Module-2/4. Integrating Camera into Xamarin app/README.md

 }
 ```

-* If your application is targetting Android N (API 24) then you must add the following lines to your manifest file
+* If your application is targeting Android N (API 24) then you must add the following lines to your manifest file inside the application tag.

 ```
 <provider android:name="android.support.v4.content.FileProvider"